ItamarSmirra/React-Meilisearch/README.md

  ```

  ## Types
- All of meilisearch types are available for you, in addition to this new ones:
+ All of the meilisearch types are available for you, in addition to these new ones:
  ```javascript
 type SearchArguments = {
     query: string;